adarshchimnani/react-markdown/README.md

 - cd react-markdown
 - npm i

+3. Start the development server:
+- npm start

-Open your web browser and visit http://localhost:3000 to see the rendered Markdown content.
+4. Open your web browser and visit http://localhost:3000 to see the rendered Markdown content.

 ## Usage